‘Days Of Our Lives’ Seek Ratings Boost With Fan Favorites Sami And EJ’s Rumored Return?

 James Scott has not expressed any interest in returning to the NBC soap.
 Nevertheless, Days of Our Lives has been careful to keep his character alive in the storyline.

-During Sami’s last return to the show, she found clues that led her to believe that EJ was still out there somewhere.
+During Sami’s last return to the show, she found clues that led her to believe EJ was still out there somewhere.

-Eileen Davidson’s character Kristen injected EJ with an unknown substance after his death making fans think that the DiMeras’ doctors must have created something that could preserve EJ’s body and potentially even bring him back to life.
+Eileen Davidson’s character, Kristen, injected EJ with an unknown substance after his death, making fans think that the DiMeras’ doctors must have created something that could preserve EJ’s body and potentially even bring him back to life.

 A post shared by James Scott Fanpage (@jamesscottfanpage) on

 The DiMera family has dwindled down to the final members now that Stefano (Joseph Mascolo) and Kristen are gone.
-Andre, played by Thaao Penghlis, and Chad, played by Billy Flynn, are the only ones left.
+Andre (Thaao Penghlis) and Chad (Billy Flynn) are the only ones left.

 RELATED POSTS BY THE INQUISITR